 Students are also required to have 200 hours of community/school service (50 per year).
 Refer to the Community Service Guide found on the school website.
 At Greenville Technical Charter High School, only those students receiving a South Carolina state diploma will be allowed to participate in the graduation ceremony.
-Students also are required to fulfill all obligations (fees, textbooks, library fines, parking tickets, school service hours, seat time, etc.), attend all required graduation practices, and follow guidelines set forth by administration in order to participate in the graduation ceremony.
+Students also are required to fulfill all obligations (fees, textbooks, library fines, parking tickets, school service hours, seat time, etc.), attend all required graduation practices to include Senior Awards Night, and follow guidelines set forth by administration in order to participate in the graduation ceremony.